vir007/The-Best-Classifier/README.md

 # The-Best-Classifier
-Prediction for a payment of Loan
+Performs Prediction for a status of Pending Loan Applicants

 ## Problem Statement
 - Dataset contains the details about the status of Loan application.
 Using this dataset, decision can be predicted by Machine learning algorithms on future loan applications.